 Not all sleeping bag insulation is created equal, I know, major let down.
 The two main types of fill are down and synthetic.
 Down tends to be more expensive but wins the awards in the important weight category we mentioned above while synthetic can be much cheaper but be bulky and heavy.

 Synthetic Fill – the only thing they really have going for them, besides the price tag, is that they perform better when wet.
 But let’s be realistic, nobody is going to enjoy sleeping in a wet bag, synthetic or not.
-So my personal opinion is that the extra weight and bulk in these sleeping bags is not worth the trade off.
+So my personal opinion is that the extra weight and bulk in these sleeping bags are not worth the trade-off.

 Giving in to Mummy Bags